What is a Cookie?

 Most web browsers are set to accept cookies by default.
 If you prefer, you can usually choose to set your browser to remove or reject browser cookies.
 Please note that if you choose to remove or reject cookies, this could affect the availability and functionality of our services.
 To learn more about how to control cookie settings through your browser:

-- –Click here to learn more about “InPrivate” and managing cookie settings in Internet Explorer; or
+– Click here to learn more about “InPrivate” and managing cookie settings in Internet Explorer.

 You can learn about opting out of third-party targeting cookies on the Digital Advertising Alliance's consumer choice page here or the Network Advertising Initiative's consumer choice page here or the European Interactive Digital Advertising Alliance consumer choice page here.